 Conversation Takeaway: Cyber criminals are continuously evolving their attack methods and increasing the sophistication of their efforts.
 Email continues to be the number one threat vector used for attacks like phishing, ransomware and malware, but there are a growing number of tactics.

 As cyber attacks increase, integrating cybersecurity into every aspect of doing business will continue to be an important part of day-to-day operations.
 Even those who don’t consider themselves tech savvy will need to gain a foundational understanding of how attackers infiltrate organizations and what can be done to defend them.
-Encouraging an open and ongoing dialog between your technical teams and the rest of the business will help everyone stay alert and be part of your defense.
+Encouraging an open and ongoing dialog across all teams will help everyone stay alert and serve as the frontline of your defense.